frank-leitner/portswigger-websecurity-academy/authentication/Brute-forcing_a_stay-logged-in_cookie/README.md

 ![stay_logged_in_cookie_decoded](img/stay_logged_in_cookie_decoded.png)

 It can be seen that the username is part of the cookie.
-If I can guess the second part it becomes possible to create valid cookies for any known user.
+If I can guess the second part correctly for a user it becomes possible to create valid cookies for that user.

 ![hash](img/hash.png)

 The second part looks like a hash and is 32 characters long, which lets me think md5.
-Lets see if it is a simple md5 of the username (which would be a really fatal flaw) or the password (which would be not much better):
+Lets see if it is a simple md5 of the username (which would be a really fatal flaw as no password would be required) or the password (which would be not much better):

 ![md5_analysed](img/md5_analysed.png)

+And indeed, the second part is an md5 hash of the password

 ### Brute force the cookie